isomerpages/mlaw-psy/pages/contact-us.md

   - content:
       - phone: ""
       - email: XXX@gov.sg
-      - other: If you are writing on behalf of an organisation, please indicate the name of your organisation and the designation in your organisation.
+      - other: Please provide your full name in your email.
+If you are writing on behalf of an organisation, please indicate the name of your organisation and your designation in your organisation.
     title: "Email us at:"
 feedback: https://form.gov.sg/65efb02fc89f9e178e11a3fe
 ---